Domicile (astrology): Rulership of houses

 When a person attempts to determine the rulership of a house, the more planets or bodies that rule the house, the more complex the matters of that house will be.
 Especially when aspects to the rulers are considered.
 Generally, the sign on the cusp will be the outward representation of the rulership.
 The ruler of the sign inside the house will not be readily apparent but will manifest itself at critical points in a person's life and in deciding life directions.
 Meaning, the ruler of the sign inside the house imparts its values and shares 'executive decision' making but is not involved in the actions taken or the outward expression of matters of that house.

 As in the case of intercepted houses, the sign that is in the middle of the house is the sign that the native must transcend before he can progress to the next phase of the house's rulership.
 Therefore, as in the previous example, if a house is intercepted with the sign of Capricorn then the native must will initially present with many Capricorn qualities and will have to work somewhat behind the scenes to get the Aquarian qualities to express.
 Ultimately, intercepted Aquarius and Uranus will express itself but be mediated strongly through Capricorn and its ruler, Saturn.

 Rulerships of signs

-Many modern astrologers still use Mars as a primary ruler of Scorpio with Pluto as a secondary ruler.
-A distinction must be made between 'ancient', traditional, and modern rulerships, particularly in light of the fact that ancient astrology is not known to have assigned what we commonly think of as domicile rulerships.
-It isn't until Hellenistic astrology and afterwards that you begin to see domicile rulers, let alone domicile rulers of houses which is used by a minority of astrologers.

-Furthermore, the ancients assigned domal dignity to the North and South nodes of the Moon, although these do not qualify as rulerships since the nodes do not have governance over any signs.
+Many modern astrologers still use Mars as the primary ruler of Scorpio, with Pluto as a secondary ruler.
+A distinction should be made between ancient, traditional, and modern rulerships, particularly because ancient astrology does not appear to have assigned sign rulerships in the way they are commonly understood today.
+The ancients did assign domal dignity to the north and south nodes of the Moon, although these are not considered rulerships since the nodes do not govern any signs.

-Significant disagreement exists within the Western astrological community about some of the signs that are often still said to share rulers which is a problem that is taking time to resolve.
-Many suggestions have been made, but consensus could take decades, as it did in the cases of Uranus and Neptune.
+Significant disagreement exists within the Western astrological community about which signs are said to share rulers, and this issue has been slow to resolve.
+Numerous suggestions have been made, but consensus may take decades, as it did in the cases of Uranus and Neptune.